leeford/TeamsAdminTool/README.md

 * Group.ReadWrite.All - Allows creation and modification of Groups/Teams
 * Directory.Read.All - Allows read-only access to directory for Group/Team membership
-* Notes.ReadWrite.All - Allows access to Notebooks that a user can access _Note: When using user permissions to create Notebooks the user is temporarily added to the group to facilitate this_
+* Notes.ReadWrite.All - Allows access to Notebooks _Note: When using user permissions to create Notebooks the user is temporarily added to the group to facilitate this_

 There are two ways this can be achieved: